Offshore Wind Energy Off Virginia’s Coast: Past, Present & Future

 Virginia Intergovernmental Renewable Energy Task Force

-The Bureau of Ocean Energy Management (BOEM) formed the Virginia Intergovernmental Renewable Energy Task Force in 2009 to determine an acceptable location on the outer continental shelf for leasing and development of offshore wind energy.
+BOEM formed the Virginia Intergovernmental Renewable Energy Task Force in 2009 to determine an acceptable location on the outer continental shelf for leasing and development of offshore wind energy.
 This 134-member group includes, among others, representatives from federal and state agencies, Hampton Roads local governments, Virginia Port Authority, NASA Wallops Flight Facility, Department of Defense and branches of the U.S. military.
 The Task Force advised BOEM on what is now Virginia’s Wind Energy Area (WEA) that protects ecologically sensitive areas, minimizes space use conflicts and maximizes the area available for development.

 Virginia Offshore Wind Energy Development Authority